 When you diversify your writing genres, you exponentially increase your pool of ideas and your potential for getting published.

 Writing in a variety of genres has the added benefit of keeping you from

 getting bored with writing solely about one type of subject like general travel.

 The best travel writing happens when you write about something you're passionately interested in.
 You’ll enjoy the process of doing the research - something that otherwise might feel like a grind.

-And your finished article will reflect your interest in the topic.
+And your finished articles will reflect your interest in the topics.